AllanWade/web-twain-docs/faq/private-network-access-in-chrome101.md

 ### Resolution

+You can apply one of the following solutions:

-1. Upgrade Dynamic Web TWAIN SDK to version 17.2.1 or later
+1. Upgrade Dynamic Web TWAIN SDK to **version 17.2.1** or later

    In version 17.2.1, we have made changes to handle preflight requests on our end to resolve the issue.
-This version is expected to be released by end of February 2022.
+This version is expected to be released by March 4th, 2022.

    Please note that once upgraded, the Dynamosft Service on all client machines also need to be updated.
 You may consider [installing Dynamsoft Service silently](https://www.dynamsoft.com/web-twain/docs/faq/can-i-install-dynamsoft-service-silently.html?ver=latest#can-i-install-dynamsoft-service-silently).